viraj2712/plugin-api.go.cd/source/includes/artifacts/_021-publish-artifact.md

 <p class='response-body-heading'>Response Body</p>

 The plugin is expected to return a json as shown.
-This json is written into a file called `<plugin-id>.json` on the agent and uploaded as a `Build Artifact` to the GoCD server to a directory called `pluggable_metadata_folder`
+This json is written into a file called `<plugin-id>.json` on the agent and uploaded as a `Build Artifact` to the GoCD server to a directory called `pluggable-artifact-metadata`.
+This directory is never removed as part of cleaning GoCD artifacts.

 > Plugin response body